earthly/earthly/examples/cache-command/README.md

 Take a look at the Earthfiles in these examples to see how they work.

 Feel free to reach out via Github Issue or on our [Community Slack channel](https://join.slack.com/t/earthlycommunity/shared_invite/zt-n5vw7fw6-7inWcey3_UNkx0FOm3bQBA) if you have any questions or ideas.
-Thanks for trying Earthly!
+Thanks for using Earthly!